leosac/access-control/src/core/remote_control.md

 data except the modules' configuration.

 It is wise to not export all the configuration.
-For example, the `<remote>` tag include the server private.
+For example, the `<remote>` tag include the server private key.
 You probably don't want to share this.
 To control what information are sent when receiving a GENERAL_CONFIG command, see [the sync_source configuration option](@ref sync_source).